ThomasCZ/ProfilerAPI/README.md

     * Battery voltage, temperature and current

 #### API allows
-* built custom layout with AbsoluteLayout or FloatingLayout
+* built custom layout with `AbsoluteLayout` or `FloatingLayout`
-* set anchor of window transitions and specific location for portrait and landscape
+* set window anchor for transitions and specific location for portrait and landscape
 * set labels, formats and colors
 * set window and background alpha
 * set chart size